-With the arrival of 2019, you’re likely thinking about personal goals or resolutions for the new year.
+January 2024 is right around the corner!
+Have you started thinking about personal goals or resolutions for the new year?
 But what about professional goals?
-How might you improve and grow professionally; how might you encourage the same among your team and school nutrition program?
+How might you improve and grow professionally and how might you encourage the same among your team and school nutrition program?
 How might your school or district set goals to become more efficient, more flexible, save money, or save time?

 Set S.M.A.R.T.
 Goals